achimala/itunes-cli/README.md

 ## Setup

-Like any other else, run
+Like any other Python utility, run

 ```
 $ python setup.py install